 A refinery plant manager told me this story:

-Back early in his career, he had been an engineer involved in the construction and startup of a major facility.
-One day when they were doing testing, the electrical power to some vital equipment was lost and then came back on “by itself.”
+Early in his career, he had been an engineer involved in the construction and startup of a major facility.
+One day, when they were doing testing, the electrical power to some vital equipment was lost and then came back on “by itself.”
 This caused damage to some of the equipment and a delay in the startup of the plant.
-An investigation was performed and no reason for the power failure or the reason for the power coming back on could be found.
-No one admitted to being in the vicinity of the breaker and the breaker was closed when it was checked after the incident.
+An investigation was performed, and no reason for the power failure or the reason for the power coming back on could be found.
+No one admitted to being in the vicinity of the breaker, and the breaker was closed when it was checked after the incident.

 That electrician’s actions had been the cause of the incident.
 The refinery manager telling the story added that the electrician probably would have been fired if he had admitted what he had done at the time.
 The refinery manager then added that, “It is a good thing that we use TapRooT® and know better than to react to incidents that way.
 Now we look for and find root causes that improve our processes.”

-If you haven’t been to a TapRooT® Course, maybe you should go now and see how to go beyond blame to find the real, fixable root causes of human error.
+If you haven’t been to a TapRooT® Course, maybe you should register to attend one and see how to get beyond blame to find the real, fixable root causes of human error.